Research Administrator Essentials

 - Earnings Codes – These codes are used within the HR and Financial systems to identify personnel expenses into subcategories.

-- FDP Prior Approval Matrix: FDP’s prior approval matrix provides a tabulated list of project activities and expenditures that are normally pre-approved by various federal sponsors.
+- FDP Prior Approval Matrix: The Federal Demonstration Partnership’s prior approval matrix provides a tabulated list of project activities and expenditures that are normally pre-approved by various federal sponsors.
 Keep in mind that each award’s special terms and conditions may have its own specific limitations.